taesoobear/gitv/README.md

 Target platform
 =
-Windows (wsl), mac, and Linux (tested on Ubuntu and Fedora machines).
+Windows (powershell, git-bash, or wsl), mac, and Linux (tested on Ubuntu and Fedora machines).
 It is assumed that ~/bin is in the PATH environment variable.
 If there is no /tmp/ folder in your system, please search and replace /tmp/ in ~/bin/gitv and ~/.vim/plugin/gitvim.vim files appropriately. gitv is written fully in pure lua.